mongodb/docs-realm/source/includes/data-source-configuration.rst

    * - | ``config.sync``
        | Document
-     - A configuration document that determines if a cluster is :doc:`synced
+     - A configuration document that determines if a cluster is :ref:`synced
-       </sync>` and, if it is, defines the rules for sync operations on the
+       <sync>` and, if it is, defines the rules for sync operations on the
        cluster.
 Not available for Data Lakes.

        For detailed information on sync configuration documents, see